DrShahinstein/give-me/README.md

-# Password Generator
+# give-me

-A simple CLI tool helping users to copy what they need such as github tokens, google passwords and etc.
+A simple CLI program to help copy-pasting.

 ---